 Karen Scott Davie

-Karen Scott Davie is an IBRS associate specialising in consulting services in the areas of ERP, CRM, asset management, disaster recovery planning and payroll.
-Karen has over 20 years experience in delivering digital innovation and finance transformation across Health, NFP government and private corporations.
+Karen Scott Davie was an IBRS associate between 2017 -2018 who specialised in consulting services in the areas of ERP, CRM, asset management, disaster recovery planning and payroll.
+Karen had over 20 years experience in delivering digital innovation and finance transformation across Health, NFP government and private corporations.
 With a combination of consulting and employee experience as a CFO, CIO and director, Karen is valued for her business and finance expertise from CFO and Big 4 consulting roles (Deloitte, Accenture 8 yrs) coupled with her depth of IT experience as a CIO, CIO Executive Board and Program Manager across complex programs she brings a great deal of knowledge to an organisation seeking to be more streamlined, innovative and effective.
 Karen has also managed large scale BAU operational units whilst balancing the impact of change across all levels of business stakeholders both internal and external customers.

 Conclusion: With business demands driving CIOs to be more innovative and apply digital innovation, Agile project management methodology is being adopted to manage customer-centric projects to create minimal viable products quickly.
 Agile methodology is used across technology teams in government, healthcare, education and the private sector.
 The benefits of Agile versus traditional waterfall project methodology such as PRINCE2 include stronger engagement with the business and product owners, better business outcomes, reducing the time to deliver a minimum product and cost savings.